-All models are equipped with an Electronic Engine Control (EEC) system which limits the maximum engine speed and thus road speed in top gear.
+All models are equipped with an electronic engine control system (EEC) which limits the maximum engine speed and thus road speed in top gear.
 Vehicle operation is normal since the controlled maximum speed is above posted highway speeds in North America.